 - Active, well-regarded student organizations –the Financial Management Association, the Investment Analysis Association, Hofstra Quants and Traders, Hofstra Investment Banking Association, and the ALPFA.

-- An annual Finance Seminar Series that brings in world-renowned scholars to discuss their research in an informal setting.
+- Finance Seminar Series that brings in world-renowned scholars to discuss their research in an informal setting.

 - The Center for International Financial Services and Markets, which sponsors global conferences and speaker series.
 Recent conferences have focused on Microfinance, Impact Investing, Business Partnerships between the U.S. and China, and Compliance.